Generalizing Graph Neural Networks on Out-Of-Distribution Graphs: Experiments

 \paratitle{Convergence Rate and Parameter Sensitivity Analysis.} We first analyze the convergence rate of our proposed causal variable distinguishing regularizer.
 We report the summation of HSIC value of all high-level representation pairs and the difference of learned weights between two consecutive epochs during the weights learning procedure in one batch on three relatively smaller datasets in Figure~\ref{fig:Convergence}.
 As we can see, the weights learned by CVD regularizer could achieve convergence very fast while reducing the HSIC value significantly.
 In addition, we study the sensitivity of the number of high-level representations and report the performance of StableGNN-NoCVD and StableGNN based on the same pre-defined number of clusters in Figure~\ref{fig:pre-defined maximum}.
 StableGNN outperforms StableGNN-NoCVD on almost all cases, which well demonstrates the robustness of our methods with the number of pre-defined clusters and the effectiveness of the proposed CVD regularizer.
 Note that our framework could learn the appropriate number of clusters in an end-to-end way, i.e., some clusters might not be used by the assignment matrix.

-\paratitle{Interpretability Analysis.} In Figure~\ref{fig:MUTAG explainer}, we investigate explanations for graph classification task on MUTAG dataset.
+\paratitle{Interpretability Analysis.} In Figure~\ref{fig:MUTAG explainer}, we investigate explanations for graph classification tasks on MUTAG dataset.
 In the MUTAG example, colors indicate node features, which represent atoms.
-StableGNN correctly identifies chemical $NO_2$ and $NH_2$, which are known to be mutagenic~\citep{luo2020parameterized} while baselines fail in.
+StableGNN correctly identifies chemical $\text{NO}_2$ and $\text{NH}_2$, which are known to be mutagenic~\cite{luo2020parameterized} while baselines fail in.
 These cases demonstrate that our model could utilize more interpretable structures for prediction.
-Moreover, the difference of StableGNN-GCN-NoCVD between StableGNN-GCN indicates the necessity of integrating two components in our framework.
+Moreover, the difference of StableGCN-NoCVD between StableGCN indicates the necessity of integrating two components in our framework.